Date of Award:

 The improved encoding scheme encodes the covert channel with patterns found in unmodified dead space regions.
 This anti-forensic technique allows the covert channel to masquerade as normal data, lowering the ability probability for any detection tool to is able to detect its presence.

 Daniels, Jason M., "Forensic and Anti-Forensic Techniques for OLE2-Formatted Documents" (2008).
 All Graduate Theses and Dissertations.
-Paper 141.
+141.